 Black Pepper was initially used by Europeans as a preservative, particularly to preserve meats and it is still today regarded as an essential natural preservative in sausages.

-Grows naturally in humid tropical lowland climates, generally areas with annual lows of 19 to 25 °C, annual highs of 27 to 35 °C, annual rainfall of 1500 to 5500 mm, and a dry season of 4 months or less.
-Black Pepper vines may fail to thrive in areas where the average low of the coldest month is below 15 °C (57 °F).
+Black Pepper grows naturally in humid tropical lowland climates, generally frost-free areas with annual lows of 19 to 25°C, annual highs of 27 to 35°C, annual rainfall of 1500 to 5500 mm, and a dry season of 4 months or less.
+Black pepper vines may fail to thrive in areas where the average low of the coldest month is below 15°C (57°F).

 Planting out is best at the start of the rainy season and the cuttings should thereafter be trained to climb up on a pole or trellis.
 In less formal, backyard type cultivation, the vines are usually trained to climb up a tree or palm trunk, especially those with a combination of a slim trunk and textured bark, such as a Coconut (Cocos nucifera) and Areca Palm (Areca catechu).

-Vines start to flower and fruit when about two years old but do not come into full production until they are seven or eight years old but will continue bearing for up to twenty years if well managed.
+Vines start to flower and fruit when they are about two years old but do not come into full production until they are seven or eight years old.
+They will continue bearing for up to twenty years if well managed.
 Yields from mature vines range from 1.8 to 2.3 kg (4 to 5 lbs) of dried berries each season.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston